 Philodendron Pink Princess (Philodendron Erubescens)

 The Philodendron Pink Princess is a green houseplant that is incredibly popular.
 As the name already reveals, this Philo is famous for its pink spots on the leaf, known as variegation, which can be yellow or white for some plants, or pink in the case of the Philodendron Pink Princess.
-Keep this beauty in a bright spot where it can get indirect sunlight.
+You'll find everything you need to know about this unique plant in the article: Meet Philodendron Pink Princess- A Rare Variegated Houseplant Loved for Its Uniqueness.
+Get prepared to be totally amazed!

 Pink Nerve Plant (Fittonia albivenis)